-1. The child seat should meet U.S. or Canadian Motor Vehicle Safety Standard 213.
-Look for FMVSS 213 or CMVSS 213 on the box.
+- 1. The child seat should meet U.S. or Canadian Motor Vehicle Safety Standard 213.
+Look for FMVSS 213 or CMVSS 213 on the box. - 2.
+The child seat should be of the proper type and size to fit the child.
+Rear-facing for infants, forward-facing for small children.